What Does The Bible Say About Marriage? (7 surprising truths)

 While Adam and Eve are equal, they are also different.
 Where Adam is weak, Eve is strong.
 Where Eve is weak, Adam is strong.
 Together they can do what they could not do individually.

-Men and women are equal.
-But they are different.
+Men and women are equal, but they are different.
 God has given each of us different strengths and abilities.
-We shouldn’t use those difference to beat our spouses down.
-Rather use our differences to elevate our marriages.
+We shouldn’t use those differences to beat our spouses down, but rather use our differences to elevate our marriages.
+Our differences in our marriage are what makes us stronger.

 For more about this, check out: The True Meaning Of Helpmate (4 powerful truths from Genesis 2:18)